mdx-js/eslint-mdx/packages/eslint-mdx/README.md

       // optional, if you want to disable language mapper, set it to `false`
       // if you want to override the default language mapper inside, you can provide your own
       languageMapper: {},
+      // optional, same as the `parserOptions.ignoreRemarkConfig`, you have to specify it twice unfortunately
+      ignoreRemarkConfig: true,
+      // optional, same as the `parserOptions.remarkConfigPath`, you have to specify it twice unfortunately
+      remarkConfigPath: 'path/to/your/remarkrc',
     }),
   },
   {